 History of the Maribor Festival

-The beginnings of the Maribor Festival date back to 1964, when evenings of baroque music were organized by the Concert Office in Maribor Castle.
+Its origins date back to 1964, when evening concerts of baroque music were organized in Maribor Castle by the Concert Management Maribor (Koncertna poslovalnica Maribor).

 Collegium Musicum Maribor